UCLComputerScience/COMP0016_2020_21_Team8/README.md

 │   ├── package.json       # Node.js package configuration file
 │   ├── web.config         # Configuration file if using iisnode behind Express
 │   └── ...
-├── docs/                  # Documentation files to illustrate the project ├── formRecogFunction/     # Src and documents for Form Recognizer API ├── QAsystem/              # Src and documents for QA system API ├── testAPI/               # Demo for calling APIs in python ├── textSum/               # Src and documents for Text Summarization API ├── WebBrowserBot/         # Demo for running AvaBot on a web browser ├── AvaBot.bot             # Bot configuration file for ms bot emulator ├── LICENCE                # license for the project └── *.md                   # Project documentation files
+├── docs/                  # Documentation files
+├── formRecogFunction/     # Src and documents for Form Recognizer API ├── QAsystem/              # Src and documents for QA system API ├── testAPI_example/       # Demo for calling APIs in python ├── textSum/               # Src and documents for Text Summarization API ├── WebBrowserBot/         # Demo for running AvaBot on a web browser ├── AvaBot.bot             # Bot configuration file for running the bot on MS bot emulator ├── LICENCE                # License for the project └── *.md                   # Project documentation files
 ```

 ## Deployment
-- See AvaBot Deployment Manual [here](https://github.com/UCLComputerScience/COMP0016_2020_21_Team8/blob/main/AvabotTeam8-src/README.md)
+- See AvaBot Deployment Manual [here](./AvabotTeam8-src/README.md)
 - See how to use the APIs for [Form Recognizer](./formRecogFunction/README.md), [QA System](./QAsystem/README.md) and [Text Summarization](./textSum/README.md)

 ## Usage
 AvaBot is hosted on the Azure Bot Service.
 The service defines a REST API and an activity protocol for how bots and channels or users can interact.
 AvaBot's messaging endpoint is at `https://avabotteam8.azurewebsites.net/api/messages`.<br>
-A demo for using the bot on a web browser can be found in [./WebBrowserBot/webbot.html](./WebBrowserBot/webbot.html).
+Demo for using the bot on a web browser can be found in [./WebBrowserBot/](./WebBrowserBot).

 ## ShowCase
 ### 1. AvaBot greets the user:<br><br>